 The original building dates back to 1905 and many of it’s original features are still in tact and visible today.
 It is currently made up of 3 buildings, KS1 and KS2 are part of the earliest structure and our lovely purpose built Nursery facility was added in 2014.
 There are 2 school halls, each with high ceilings and rainbow arches spanning the ceilings plus a separate dining area.
 Alongside these, the school is also equipped with a library, computer suite, music room, community room, break out spaces, offices, school house and school kitchen.

 We have a number of different outdoor spaces for the children to learn outside.
 Early years have a bespoke outdoor learning environment that encourages play, physical development, creativity and curiosity.
-For our KS1 and KS2 children we have 2 large open spaces equipped with seating, climbing wall, wetpour soft flooring area, natural wooden hut to provide shelter, shade and additional seating, colourful garden planters and a selection of play equipment.
+For our KS1 and KS2 children we have 2 large open spaces equipped with seating, climbing wall, wetpour soft flooring area, natural wooden hut to provide shelter, shade and additional seating, colourful garden planters, gym areas – fully equipped with age-appropriate gym equipment and a selection of other play equipment.
 Both areas have a range of purposeful playground markings that support creative play and physical education.

-A newly developed whole school shared space can be found at the very front of the school and is known as our Forest school: Nature to Nuture area.
-This consists of a mini allotment and growing space, flower garden, gardening facilities and a story circle.
-The purpose of the design is to support outdoor learning for positive mental health and wellbeing as well as developing life skills for the children.
+Our School Garden area consists of a greenhouse, potting benches, mini allotment, growing spaces, flower beds, bird feeders & bird houses (including a wifi camera so that we can see inside) gardening facilities and storage and a story circle with fire pit.
+The purpose of the design is to support outdoor learning for positive mental and physical health and wellbeing as well as developing life skills for the children.